-Shavasana (Corpse pose) is the most common relaxation pose practiced after every class, it is mentioned in the ancient hatha yogic texts Hatha Yoga Pradipika and in Gherand Samhita as Mirtasana (death pose).
-It is the simplest relaxation posture providing the body the rest it needs.
+Shavasana (Corpse pose) is the most common relaxation posture practiced after every class, it is mentioned in the ancient hatha yogic texts Hatha Yoga Pradipika and in Gherand Samhita as Mirtasana (death pose).

 - Lie flat on the back with the arms about 15 cm away from the body, palms facing upward.

 - A thin pillow or folded cloth may be placed behind the head to prevent discomfort.
 Let the fingers curl up slightly.